SatyamGaba/multiagent-traffic-signal/README.md

 # multiagent-traffic-signal
-This is the official repository for the paper "_Multi-agent AI Framework for Proactive Traffic Management_".
+This is the official repository for the paper "_LLM-Native Multiagent Control for Adaptive Traffic Signal Systems_".